MihaiVoinea/makerlog-cli/readme.md

 Authenticate with your Makerlog account:

 ```
-$ makerlog login --username "your_username" --password "your_password
+$ makerlog login --username "your_username" --password "your_password"
 ```

 The tool does not store your username or password, it only uses them to get a token from Makerlog.